jucktnich/what-are-the-odds/README.md

-# what-are-the-odds
+# What are the odds ...?
-A webapp for the game "What are the odds ...?"
+A webapp I coded on request for the game "What are the odds ...?".
+The code is pretty shitty btw.